 Any structural design is not to incorporate any underpinning works which encroaches outside the boundaries of the subject property.
-Engineer certification to this effect shall be submitted to the Certifying Authority prior to issue of any Construction Certificate.

-C.7 Geotechnical and Hydrogeological Design, Certification and Monitoring
+C.10 Geotechnical and Hydrogeological Design, Certification & Monitoring

-The Construction Certificate plans and specification required to be submitted to the Certifying Authority pursuant to clause 139 of the Regulation must be accompanied by a Geotechnical Report which includes Geotechnical/Hydrogeological Monitoring Program together with civil and structural engineering details for foundation retaining walls, footings, basement tanking, and subsoil drainage systems, as applicable, prepared by a professional engineer, who is suitably qualified and experienced in geotechnical and hydrogeological engineering.
+The Construction Certificate plans and specification required to be submitted to the Certifying Authority pursuant to clause 139 of the Regulation must be accompanied by a Geotechnical / Hydrogeological Monitoring Program together with civil and structural engineering details for foundation retaining walls, footings, basement tanking, and subsoil drainage systems, as applicable, prepared by a professional engineer, who is suitably qualified and experienced in geotechnical and hydrogeological engineering.